tenstorrent/tt-metal/docs/source/tools/watcher.rst

     }

 Waypoints have no overhead when the watcher is disabled and can be used inside user written kernels.
-They indicate the last code block executed before a hang condition (eg, waiting for data that never arrives).
+They indicate the last code block executed before a hang condition (e.g., waiting for data that never arrives).
 This mechanism is separate from the fault detection mechanism.

 The characters in a waypoint name are a mnemonic unique to each waypoint.
 By convention, the last character is one of: